-- 7. No revised parameter estimates were available in 2010.
-Parameters used in the Division 58.5.2 toothfish assessment are detailed in SC-CAMLR-XXVI, Annex 5, Appendix L and Candy and Constable (2008). - 8.
-A substantial amount of ageing of otoliths from the commercial catch, surveys, and mark-recapture experiments were undertaken in 2008 and 2009 (WG-FSA-09/21; WG-SAM-09/9).
-Tables of numbers of fish aged, length-frequency data, and effective sample sizes for catch-at-length and catch-at-age proportions by sub-fishery and year are given in WG-FSA-09/20. - 9.
-The input parameters used in the assessment are included in Table 3. - 10.
-Recruitment is modelled without assuming a stock-recruitment relationship.
-Variability in recruitment is estimated from the output of the CASAL integrated assessment and is determined largely from the variability across years in estimated year-class strength.
+7. With the exception of the natural mortality parameter, parameter estimates remained unchanged from those used in the Division 58.5.2 toothfish assessment as detailed in SC-CAMLR-XXVI, Annex 5, Appendix L and Candy and Constable (2008).
+Natural mortality was estimated from catch-at-age and aged mark-recapture data (Candy et al., 2011; and Candy 2011 for the simulation method) as M = 0.155, whereas a value of 0.13 was used previously.

+8. A substantial amount of ageing of otoliths from the commercial catch, surveys, and mark-recapture experiments were undertaken in 2008 and 2009 (WG-FSA-09/21; WG-SAM-09/9).
+Tables of numbers of fish aged, length-frequency data, and effective sample sizes for catch-at-length and catch-at-age proportions by sub-fishery and year are given in WG-FSA-09/20.
+Since then a substantial number of fish have been aged for all survey years from 2006 to 2011 and abundance-at-age data were available for all these years.

+9. The input parameters used in the assessment are included in Table 3.